hgse-schneider/Kinect_Data_Collection_Tool/README.md

 ##Features
-Right now, generates a log file containing the following information:
+Generates a log file with the following information:
 * Skeleton data
 	* x,y,z positions of each joint
 	* records whether the joint position is inferred or not